NETINT-Technologies/netint_libxcoder/README.md

 * `ni_xcoder_decode` - Decoding only demo
 * `ni_xcoder_encode` - Encoding only / upload and encode demo
+* `ni_xcoder_scale` - Scaling only demo which supports scaling the same input into multiple resolutions
 * `ni_xcoder_transcode_filter` - Full transcoding pipeline with the ability to insert a filter between decoder and encoder
 * `ni_xcoder_multithread_transcode` - Same functionality as `ni_xcoder_transcode_filter` but runs with individual threads for decoding and encoding